 And if there is one thing I know all about, being born and raised in Texas, it is hurricanes.

-I particularly like how the National Institutes of Health (NIH) describes the emotional/mental impact of what they are calling “the power of pets:”
+On that note, I like how the National Institutes of Health (NIH) describes the emotional/mental impact of what they are calling “the power of pets:”

 That they do.
 My animals are always centered directly in each moment.
 Each moment could bring infinitely great things or infinitely not-good things.
-Either way, they are going to be the very first to know about it and react accordingly.
+Either way, they are going to be the very first to know about it.
 I, on the other hand, am more often to be found mired in my past or stranded in my future, for which reason my present has become unfairly fond of sneaking up on me and scaring me half to death.

 As they say, even good stress is still stress.
-Plus, my ancient reptilian brain’s fight-or-flight response doesn’t care which it is (more about that in this blog post).
+Plus, my ancient reptilian brain’s fight-or-flight response doesn’t care which it is.
 It just wants it to STOP.
 NOW.

 When something unbelievably good happens to me and, as you might expect, I don’t believe it is meant for me and will stick around, this causes stress.
 When something unbelievably bad happens to me and I absolutely believe it is meant for me and will stick around, this causes stress.
 In these and all other cases, my knee-jerk response is to hunker down and seek out the company of my animals to weather the storm.

-And actually, I think this may be the true purpose and focus of emotional support anyway, as well as why animals qualify to offer it to people.
+And actually, I think this may be the true purpose and focus of emotional support and why animals qualify to offer it to people anyway.
 After all, we have been coexisting and often cohabitating with other species for millennia.

 As long as we don’t get too persnickety about who domesticated whom (there are arguments on both sides), history tells us plants were the first non-human species to be domesticated.